 This is food which is packaged at the same place it is offered to consumers and is in the packaging before it is ordered or selected.
 It can include sandwiches and salads packaged by the food business and provided from the same premises.
 It can also apply to fast food is wrapped or packaged before a customer selects them, or supermarket products which are produced and packaged in store.

 This can be food that customers select themselves, as well as pre-wrapped products kept behind a counter.
 It can also include some food sold at mobile or temporary outlets.

-All prepacked for direct sale food will need to have a label showing the name of the food and the ingredients list with the 14 allergens required to be declared by law emphasised within it.
+All prepacked for direct sale food needs to have a label showing the name of the food and the ingredients list with the 14 allergens required to be declared by law emphasised within it.

 Is this page useful?